catalyst-cloud/catalystcloud-docs/source/image.rst

 FAQ
 ***

-What operating systems are supported by the Catalyst Cloud?
+What operating systems are supported by the Sky TV?
 ===========================================================

 You should be able to run all major operating systems supporting the x86_64